jdominpa/dotfiles/README.md

 ### Running linux GUI programs with WSL2

-To run programs like GUI Emacs through WSL2 first we have to install a graphical X server.
+To run programs like GUI Emacs through WSL2 first you have to install a graphical X server.
 These are some commonly used ones:

 * [VcXsrv](https://sourceforge.net/projects/vcxsrv/) (free open-source